MiRECoFu/Mogo/README.md

 ```

 ## 🏫About us
 Thank you for your interest in this project.
-We are a startup company, if you are interested in our project, please contact us.
+We are a startup team, if you are interested in our project, please contact us.

 ## 🦄 Performance